Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth - NewsBreak

 Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth

-U.S. Rep. Marjorie Taylor Greene, R-Georgia, leads a press conference Tuesday, Sept.
-20, 2022, outside the U.S. Capitol on her legislation to make it a felony to perform gender-affirming care on transgender youth.
-(Photo by Jennifer Shuttl/States Newsroom)
+U.S. Republican Rep. Marjorie Taylor Greene of Georgia, at a press conference outside the U.S. Capitol on Tuesday, Sept.
+20, 2022, on her legislation to make it a felony to perform gender-affirming care on transgender youth.
+(Jennifer Shutt/States Newsroom)

 WASHINGTON — Conservative Republicans gathered outside the U.S. Capitol on Tuesday to commit to bringing legislation to the floor that would make it a felony to perform gender-affirming care on transgender youth, should the GOP take control of the U.S. House following the November midterm elections.